juanalonso/diffusion-audio/README.md

 <br> <br>

 #### 2023-01-29
 ## Make-An-Audio
 ### Zhejiang University

 Make-An-Audio is a prompt-enhanced diffusion model for large-scale text-to-audio generation.
 It alleviates data scarcity with pseudo prompt enhancement and leverages spectrogram autoencoder to predict the self-supervised audio representation, achieving state-of-the-art results in objective and subjective evaluations.
-We also present its controllability with classifier-free guidance and generalization for X-to-Audio with "No Modality Left Behind"
+We also present its controllability with classifier-free guidance and generalization for X-to-Audio with "No Modality Left Behind".

 | | |
 |-|-|